electro-framework/electro/Readme.md

-# Selene Framework
+# Selenia Framework

-> Selene is a web framework for the rapid development of web applications and websites using the PHP language.
+> Selenia is a web framework for the rapid development of web applications and websites using the PHP language.

 **This repository provides a standard installation of the framework.
-Use it as a starting point for developing a project based on Selene.**
+Use it as a starting point for developing a project based on Selenia.**

 ## Installation